Would I Love To You? New series continues tonight with these guests

 Would I Lie To You continues its new 2020 series tonight on BBC One from 9PM.

-This week's guests joining regular team captains Lee Mack and David Mitchell are Tom Allen, Geoff Norcott, Vicki Pepperdine and Esme Young.
+This week's guests joining regular team captains Lee Mack and David Mitchell are Jo Brand, Simon Day, Kiri Pritchard-McClean and Henning Wehn.

 See the current list of scheduled episodes from WILTY Series 13 below...